 Each course will consist of two to three face-to-face evening meetings each 16 week semester.
 Classes will meet weekday evenings (between 5:45 pm - 9:15 pm) at the Deming Way Campus.
-Each course meets one evening per week, every other week, for a total of approxtimately 8 class meetings during a 16 week semester.
+All other work in the course will be completed online through Blackboard modules consisting of discussions, readings, videos, and other activities.
 New students may begin the program in either the fall, spring or summer semesters.
 The course sequence depends on which semester you begin the program.
 All courses are 3 credits each with the exception of NRS 801 A, B, and C which are 1 credit each.
 The degree can be completed between 2-3 years while taking 1-2 courses per semester (including summers).
-View a detailed Program Calendar.
+View Course Sequence Options.

 NRS 800 Applied Research Methods and Evidence Based Practice